-- 3. Determine the NIC used for the Ethernet port, by removing the network cable from the Ethernet port and viewing on the monitor that the NIC (ID) has changed to "Disconnected".
-This is the NIC corresponding to the external LAN port; two NICs are displayed with IP addresses and one NIC is displayed as "Disconnected". - 4.
-Reconnect the network cable. - 5.
-Do one of the following: - If you have a DHCP server in your network, note the IP address assigned to the Ethernet port (this is used to connect to the SBA Management Interface in the next step). - If you are not using a DHCP server, then assign a static IP address to the NIC of the Ethernet port. - 6.
-Open a standard Web browser (Firefox, Google Chrome, or Internet Explorer 9 and later is recommended), and then in the URL address field, enter the IP address that you configured above.
+- 3. Determine the NIC used for the Ethernet LAN port, by removing the network cable from the Ethernet port and viewing on the monitor that the NIC (ID) has changed to "Disconnected".
+This is the NIC corresponding to the external LAN port. - 4.
+Reconnect the network cable. - Do one of the following: - If you have a DHCP server in your network, note the IP address assigned to the Ethernet LAN port . - If you are not using a DHCP server, then assign a static IP address to the NIC of the Ethernet LAN port. - 6.
+Open a standard Web browser (Firefox, Google Chrome, or Internet Explorer 9 and later is recommended), and then in the URL address field, enter the IP address that you determined above.